Godsend (2004 film)

-Godsend is a 2004 psychological horror thriller film starring Rebecca Romijn, Greg Kinnear and Robert De Niro, and directed by Nick Hamm from a screenplay by Mark Bomback.
+Godsend is a 2004 psychological horror thriller film starring Greg Kinnear, Rebecca Romijn and Robert De Niro, and directed by Nick Hamm from a screenplay by Mark Bomback.
 The plot follows a couple (Kinnear and Romijn) who are approached by an enigmatic doctor (De Niro) who offers to clone their deceased son.
 The film was released on April 30, 2004, by Lions Gate Films to a critical and commercial failure.

 Plot

 Paul and Jessie Duncan are a happily married couple who have an eight-year-old son named Adam.
 The day after his eighth birthday, when fetching a basketball into the street, Adam is killed in a collision.

 While leaving a church, Jessie and Paul are confronted by Dr. Richard Wells, an old professor of Jessie's.
 He offers to clone Adam, an illegal procedure that would require a change of location and identity, to which the Duncans reluctantly agree.

 Everything appears to be fine with the new Adam until he reaches his eighth birthday.
 That night, he experiences a violent nightmare.
 Richard explains to Paul that it is typical for boys of his age to have night terrors, and that it is not serious.
 He explains that because Adam II has reached the age at which the original Adam died, his life cannot be predicted anymore.
 From that moment, Adam II continues to have night terrors until they become visions.
 He starts having the visions while he is awake, and he loses control of his actions.

 Adam's visions are recurrent: he witnesses a boy named Zachary walking in a school building while being laughed at by other children.
 These images alternate with images of the school burning and children screaming, as well as the image of an unidentified woman being attacked and killed with a hammer.
-His visions affect his daytime personality, making him bitter, delinquent and uncooperative.
+His visions affect his daytime personality, making him bitter, delinquent, and uncooperative.

 Adam begins to bully another boy who goes to his school.
 One night at dinner, Jessie receives a telephone call from the parent of the boy, distressed that he is missing.
 Jessie tells Paul, who asks Adam what he did that day.
 Adam says that he was playing at the river.
 When Paul asks with whom he was playing, Adam responds by saying that he is "not supposed to say".

 The following day, as the Duncans are driving home over a bridge, they are stopped by a police officer.
 They walk to the side of the bridge to see the woman who had telephoned the previous night about her missing child, screaming at the sight of her drowned son being retrieved by paramedics from the river.
 Paul believes that Adam was involved with the child's death.